Peters Township native is no easy rider

 “I met girls my age that were in such terrible situations,” Sarah said.
 “No matter where you are, you can see girls being marginalized and ostracized.”

-This story was first featured in K12's Think Tank HERE.
+This story was first featured in K12's BloggEd HERE.

 When I first learned about Acro Gymnast and K12 Student Sophia Handel, I looked her up online and watched some of her performance videos.
 I’m not sure my jaw has ever dropped that low.
 The athleticism, strength, and endurance exhibited by this student athlete is truly remarkable.